PeterCamilleri/CX16/docs/vm_ip.md

       lda     vm_t+1         ; Update the vm_ip high byte
       sta     vm_ip+1

+For 34 bytes and 56 clocks.
 And of course the size reduced version:

       jsr     lda_vm_ip      ; Grab the low byte of the target sta     vm_t           ; Save it